bendoan4366/Articles/Articles/Introduction.md

 - Single computers (or *machines* going forward) have limited amounts of memory, computing power, and storage.
 So if you want to process an amount of data that is significantly greater than your memory and storage capabilties, your machine will struggle (and likely fail)
 - Instead of using a single machine, we can utilize multiple machines (or a *cluster*) to read and divide our data load into chunks.
 Each machine then performs the necessary operations on those chunks, and returns the results to us, through a cluster gateway (also referred to as the *Master Node* - more on this later)
-- Using the method above, we can harness the combined memory, computing, and storage of all the machines in the cluster (we'll call the individual machines in a cluster *nodes* going forward).
+- Using the method above, we can harness the combined memory, computing, and storage of all the machines in the cluster.
+We'll call these individual machines in a cluster *nodes* going forward.
 - In addition, we're also *distributing* the computing work on this data across the cluster's nodes.
 This allows us to handle significantly larger data sizes and perform very complex tasks (that would otherwise crash a local machine).
 <br>